Spectacled bear in Chester Zoo, UK (by Nigel’s Europe 2)

 - Welsh Mountain Zoo, Colwyn Bay, Conwy – 2 bears, both female.
 They are siblings.

 - Wild Place Project, Bristol Zoo – 4 bears: 3 males (Albie, Neo and Nilas) and 1 female (Gemini).
+Neo and Nilas are twins, born in captivity in Sweden on 17 January 2017.
 Total area of site 7.5 acres with plans to integrate wolves and the bears in the same woodland enclosure.

 - Wildwood Trust, Herne Common, Kent – 2 bears, both males.
 Gosho and Milcho were rescued in 2014 from a breeding centre in Bulgaria.
 They now occupy a three quarter of an acre woodland enclosure.